LiviuCP/goToScriptsPython/README.md

 Notes:
 - to modify the number of displayed entries, please change the variable q_hist_max_entries from navigation_settings.py to the desired value (default is 5 and it is recommended to keep it small).
 - when accessing the parent directory, an empty entry number (namely entering only ,,) is considered invalid and the same error is triggered as when the other validity criteria (mentioned above) are not fulfilled.
 The user should retry by entering a valid entry number.
-- for commands currently only the execution mode is available.
-An edit mode might also be implemented in the future.

 7. HANDLING MISSING DIRECTORIES